Ex-Hawaii residents in territories seek presidential voting

 If this latest lawsuit is successful, it would affect anyone in a territory who used to live in a state, which could be hundreds of thousands of people.

 The Hawaii Office of Elections didn’t immediately comment Friday.
-The Federal Voting Assistance Program, also named as a defendant, didn’t immediately respond to a request for comment.
+A spokesperson said officials with the Federal Voting Assistance Program, another defendant, do not comment on pending lawsuits.
 Secretary of Defense Mark Esper, who delegates the Uniformed and Overseas Citizens Absentee Voting Act, is also named as a defendant.
 A spokesman said the Department of Defense doesn’t generally comment on pending litigation.

 “The next Congress may have an historic opportunity to finally address the denial of voting rights to the nearly 4 million U.S. citizens who live in territories,” said Neil Weare, president of Equally American, a civil rights group that is one of the plaintiffs in the lawsuit.